snowplow/scala-maxmind-iplookups/README.md

 ## Introduction

-This is a Scala wrapper for the MaxMind [Java Geo-IP] [java-lib] library.
+This is a Scala wrapper for the MaxMind [Java Geo-IP2] [java-lib] library.
 The main benefits of using this wrapper over directly calling the Java library from Scala are:

 1. **Provides a common interface to four MaxMind databases** - it works with MaxMind's databases for looking up geographic location, ISP, organization, and domain from an IP address
 2. **Easier to setup/test** - the SBT project definition makes it easy to download and test
 3. **Better type safety** - the MaxMind Java library is somewhat null-happy.
 This wrapper uses Option boxing wherever possible
-4. **Better performance** - as well as or instead of using MaxMind's own caching (`GEOIP_MEMORY_CACHE`), you can also configure an LRU (Least Recently Used) cache of variable size
+4. **Better performance** - as well as or instead of using MaxMind's own caching (`CHMCache`), you can also configure an LRU (Least Recently Used) cache of variable size

 ## Installation